Private Gatherings Limited to 4, Business Curfew Reinstated

-The government has decided to tighten caps on private gatherings to four nationwide and revive a 9 p.m. curfew on business hours for restaurants and cafes.
+The government decided this week to tighten caps on private gatherings to four nationwide and revive a 9 p.m. curfew on business hours for restaurants and cafes.

 Prime Minister Kim Boo-kyum announced the tougher social distancing rules on Thursday at a government meeting on the COVID-19 response in Seoul.

-Starting Saturday, up to four people can gather for private meetings nationwide and restaurants and cafes can operate until 9 p.m.
+As of Saturday, only up to four people are allowed to gather for private meetings nationwide and restaurants and cafes can only operate until 9 p.m.

 Up to four fully vaccinated people can gather at restaurants and cafes, while unvaccinated people should visit alone, or use take-out or delivery services.